The World Is Already Christianized

 Christianity also brought with it the idea of progress in society.
 History is linear, and not cyclical as the pagans often believed.
 Wherever Christianity took root, society was compelled to progress in holiness, goodness, and order.
 In this way, even modern liberal progressivism is a heresy that has broken away from Christianity.
 Progress and societal transformation have always gone alongside the gospel.
 This is the church’s history and it is not something for which we ought to be ashamed.

 Finally, Christianity preaches a rejection of power and an embracing of weakness.
 History bears witness to the fact that power is often abused, but Christians are called to reject earthly power and to protect the weak.
 Such behavior is not natural to sinful man and is not commonly found in world history.
 Such a laying down of power is at Christianity’s heart, for the faith centers on a crucified God.
 The gospel turns the world and its vying for power on its head.
-But, to reject the Christian God, as Nietzsche points out, is to leave behind all Christian morality (pg.
-464).
+But, to reject the Christian God, as Nietzsche points out, is to leave behind all Christian morality (464).

 Conversely, Christianity directs us away from lusting for power.
 Holland contrasts Hitler’s thirst for power with the work of JRR Tolkien, “True strength manifested itself not in the exercise of power, but in the willingness to give it up.
-So Tolkien, as a Christian, believed” (pg.
-485).
+So Tolkien, as a Christian, believed” (485).
 If there is no God above, then power is all there is.
 If power is everything, then might makes right.
 Living in such a world is a terrifying thought.
 Many movements throughout history have centered on power and slaughtered millions, but Christianity with its crucified savior turned the world upside down.

 What’s at Stake